archerdao/governance/docs/pages/governance-contracts/Vesting.md

 ## Parameters:

-- `recipient`: The address that is receicing the grant
+- `recipient`: The address that is receiving the grant

 - `startTime`: The unix timestamp when the grant will start